The newest singing sensation in the animal kingdom? Mice.

 Generally, vocalizing comes from a coordinated effort between the brain's motor cortex, which controls voluntary muscles, and the vocal cords in the larynx.
 Jarvis and colleagues found a rudimentary indirect connection in mice between the two, absent in chimpanzees and monkeys.

-The findings, published Wednesday in the journal PLOS ONE, may also impact human speech disorders such as those found in autism, commonly studied in mice genetically engineered to mimic the disorders.
+The findings may also impact human speech disorders such as those found in autism, commonly studied in mice genetically engineered to mimic the disorders.

 Singing new songs

 Jarvis, who studies how language works and evolves, set out to demonstrate and verify that mice didn't have brain connections to learn singing behavior.